NayniSinghal10/FeedBackResolver/README.md

 This Feedback Analyzer provides a simple yet powerful solution to this problem.
 It uses a sophisticated AI model, accessed through the **Juspay Neurolink** library, to perform a deep analysis of the feedback.

-The agent processes bulk feedback and generates a structured JSON output that includes:
+The agent processes bulk feedback and generates a human-readable Markdown report that includes:

 -   ✅ **Issue Extraction:** Identifies recurring pain points and bugs.
 -   ✅ **Positive Highlights:** Pinpoints what users love about the product.
--   ✅ **Actionable Suggestions:** Captures user-_generated_ ideas for improvement.
+-   ✅ **Actionable Suggestions:** Captures user-generated ideas for improvement.
 -   ✅ **Sentiment Analysis:** Determines the overall vibe of the feedback (e.g., "Mixed," "Positive").
 -   ✅ **AI-Generated Action Plan:** Provides a prioritized list of recommendations for the development and product teams.